 Cafeteria employees and volunteers will follow the prescribed protocol for PPE while preparing and distributing food.

-Unnecessary contact with others is discouraged and should be eliminated.
-Students and staff should avoid touching surfaces touched by others.
 Tables, trays, and other commonly-used items will be disinfected between each lunch period.
 The sharing of food between students is not allowed.
-Signage indicating capacity limits will be placed on the doors of the cafeteria.
 Classrooms and outdoor space may be utilized for lunches to prevent being over capacity when needed.
 Staggering lunch periods may be considered if it becomes necessary to limit the number of people in the cafeteria at any one time.